 What seemed like a miracle was actually a serious autoimmune disorder called Graves disease, affecting the thyroid.
 Learning this was just the beginning of an unexpected journey that literally transformed Javier.
-With Trifecta vegan meals, a la carte proteins, and the habits picked up during the TrifectaME 90 Day Challenge, Javier is cruising toward his goals.
+With Trifecta vegan meals, Meal Prep proteins, and the habits picked up during the TrifectaME 90 Day Challenge, Javier is cruising toward his goals.

 Javier is a videographer and director based in Sacramento, CA. Javier’s passion for narrative storytelling in the film evokes emotion in his audience.
 Javier’s own story has an arc of incidents, complications, and overcoming obstacles that makes him a truly remarkable character.
 We caught up with Javier to talk about his weight loss journey and inspiring others

 “Back when I was in college, I was diagnosed with Graves disease, which is essentially an overactive thyroid and the benefits of that were essentially you can eat whatever you want and you're going to lose weight.

 "At first I had no idea that there was anything wrong, I thought I was lucky.
 I’m a college guy eating junk food with all my roommates, but while they're all getting that Freshman 15, I'm over here losing weight."

 Reversal of Fortune

 I didn’t second guess my good fortune.
 Who would?
 For a lot of people the idea of eating anything and losing weight is a dream come true.
 It wasn’t until I had to see a doctor for a foot injury that I discovered something was wrong.

 "I went in and the doctor said, ‘your blood pressure is really high.'
 He ran some tests and that's when we found out I had an overactive thyroid, which is why I was losing so much weight so quickly."